 The consolidated entity's activities expose it to a variety of financial risks: market risk, credit risk and liquidity risk.
 The consolidated entity's overall risk management program focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the financial performance of the consolidated entity.
-The consolidated entity uses derivative financial instruments such as cash flow hedges to hedge certain risk exposures.
-Derivatives are exclusively used for hedging purposes, i.e. not as trading or other speculative instruments.
 The consolidated entity uses different methods to measure different types of risk to which it is exposed.
-These methods include sensitivity analysis in the case of interest rate, foreign exchange and other price risks and ageing analysis for credit risk
+These methods include sensitivity analysis in the case of interest rate, foreign exchange and other price risks and ageing analysis for credit risk.

 Risk management is carried out by senior finance executives ('finance') under policies approved by the Board of Directors ('the Board').
 These policies include identification and analysis of the risk exposure of the consolidated entity and appropriate procedures, controls and risk limits.
-Finance identifies, evaluates and hedges financial risks within the consolidated entity's operating units.
+Finance identifies, evaluates and if deemed appropriate at the time may hedge financial risks within the consolidated entity's operating units.
 Finance reports to the Board on a regular basis.